KarthigaVijaykumar/mysql-spring-docker-compose/README.md

 Now both the containers will be running inside the docker.

-Examine the ports on which the containers are running.Yu can use these ports to give the access the data.
+Examine the ports on which the containers are running.Yu can use these ports to give and access the data.

 In my case, my springboot container runs on 8082 port.